laravel-workflow/laravel-workflow.github.io/docs/testing.md

 ## Workflows

-Using the `sync` driver for testing, you can execute workflows synchronously in your test environment and mock activities to define expected behaviors and outputs without running the actual implementations.
+You can execute workflows synchronously in your test environment and mock activities to define expected behaviors and outputs without running the actual implementations.

 ```
 use Workflow\ActivityStub;